turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-a-chat-application-using-solidity-and-react.md

 ```
 * Visit [http://localhost:3000](http://localhost:3000) to interact with the app.

-* Don't forget to setup Metamask with `Fuji testnet` and also fund the account with Fuji c-chain test tokens in order to vote.
+* Don't forget to setup Metamask with `Fuji testnet` and also fund the account with Fuji c-chain test tokens for tx fees.
 Please refer to this tutorial on [Connecting Datahub to Metamask](https://learn.figment.io/network-documentation/avalanche/tutorials/connect-datahub-to-metamask).

 <br>